 Here are some different ideas sand tips for figuring out the best time:

 - Use it Before or After Journaling – If you have a daily habit where you write in a journal, this is perfect!
 You can simply add a few minutes to this daily routine by also checking in with your planner.
-Both of these are effective
+Both of these are effective at improving your life.

 - Start Your Day with Your Planner – It is great to use your planner at the beginning or end of your day, trying to do it at the same time each day.
 In the morning, find a few minutes when you are just sitting and relaxing, perhaps during breakfast.
 Use this time to write in your planner or just see what the plan is for the day.